 Your Travel Guide to Okayama: 10 Fascinating Attractions in Okayama Prefecture

 Okayama has plenty of fantastic tourist attractions.
-Let us introduce the best places to see in the prefecture.
+Let us introduce the best places to visit in the prefecture.

-The Makido cave is located in Niimi, Okayama Prefecture.
+Makido Cave is located in Niimi, Okayama Prefecture.
 This limestone cave is 450 meters long and contains an underground lake.
 The name Makido means “full of mystery”, and the cave indeed looks mysterious with its numerous stalactites and the lighting that creates a spectacular effect.

-The Shurakuen Garden is a typical example of an Edo period traditional garden, which includes a path surrounding a pond.
-This garden is 50 years older than the Okayama Korakuen Garden, and it is very calm and soothing: you'll certainly be able to feel the historical atmosphere.
+Shurakuen Garden is a typical example of a traditional Edo Period garden, which includes a walking path surrounding a pond.
+This garden is 50 years older than Okayama Korakuen Garden, and is very calm and soothing.

-The Raikyu-ji temple, which full name is Tenchu-zan Ankoku Raikyu-ji, was built in 1339 AD by the shogun Ashikawa Takauji.
-It is designated as a National Site of Scenic Beauty by the Japanese government, and it is famous for its garden.
+Raikyu-ji Temple, whose full name is Tenchu-zan Ankoku Raikyu-ji (天柱山安国頼久寺), was built in 1339 CE by the shogun Ashikawa Takauji.
+It is designated a National Site of Scenic Beauty by the Japanese government, and it is famous for its garden.
 It is said that this is where the Japanese dry landscape garden style originated.

 The Kurashiki River used to be crowded as it was used to transport cargo.
 Kurashiki River Boat Riding is an attraction that makes you feel like you went back in time.
 From the boat you can enjoy the beautiful landscape of the Kurashiki Historical District as well as learn about the history of the area.